-After establishing these two FD datasets with three "newly defined" variables for each case, the author then uses the FFT operation to covert these 2 sets of 3 variables into an FD.
+After establishing the FD datasets with three "newly defined" variables, he then uses the FFT operation to covert the set of 3 variables from TD into FD.
 The Y-axis values of FD are related to the individual FD-FFT energies.
 A brief excerpt of "TD to FD via FFT" from Wikipedia is also included in the Methods section.

-In summary, there are 4 observations from this SD-VGT and FD-FFT analyses of CVD Risk % versus eAG, BW, and Food %:
+In summary, there are 5 observations from this hybrid model using both SD-VGT and FD-FFT methods for investigating CKD Risk % versus A1C (diabetes), ACR (kidney), and wake-up times for urination at night (bladder):